Realme 5: Software

-The Realme 5 is equipped with ColorOS 6.0.1 based on Android 9.0 (Pie) operating system, and has a customized spatial design and close-to-native interaction mode exclusive to Realme.
+The Realme 5 is equipped with ColorOS 6.0.1 based on Android 9.0 (Pie) operating system, and is upgradeable to realme UI 1.0 based on Android 10, and has a customized spatial design and close-to-native interaction mode exclusive to Realme.
 Realme has developed the Dirac Power Sound small speaker sound quality optimization technology jointly with Dirac Research AB to enhance the audio.

 Realme 5i

-The Realme 5i was released in January 2020.
-It is similar to the base Realme 5, but has an 8 MP camera at the front and a different back design.
+The Realme 5i, an upgraded version, was released in January 2020.
+It is similar to the base mode Realme 5, but has an 8 MP camera at the front and a different back design.
 The price of the base model of Realme 5i is the same as the base model of the Realme 5, starting at ₹11,999.
 The Realme 5i has 64 GB internal storage with 3 GB RAM.
 The 5 and 5i are both upgradeable to Android 10.